 “It takes a village…” This phrase is true in many aspects of our lives.
 Perhaps there is no aspect more relevant than our health.
-Today’s medical landscape includes teams of experts and specialists, all of whom can tap a wealth of knowledge and experience to help you heal.
+Today’s medical landscape includes teams of experts and specialists, all of whom can tap into a wealth of knowledge and experience to help you heal.

 What is comprehensive care?